 If the time isn’t mentioned in the description, you’ll have to put on your big boy pants and do some math.
 A simple equation could provide you with a rough figure regarding the charging time you can expect.

-Suppose your power bank is rated to deliver 20000 mAh, and you’re charging it with an adapter of 2A output rating.
+Suppose your power bank is rated to deliver 20000 mAh, and you’re charging it with an adapter with a 2A output rating.
 Since 1000 mA = 1A, and ‘h’ denotes the time in hours.
 So, the time taken to charge it fully will be:

 20,000 mAh/2A = 20Ah/2A = 10 hours.